 Our application is now entirely online, and all materials should be submitted through the online application.
 Please do not send any materials in hard copy.
 If for any reason it is not possible to submit materials online, please contact the Division of the Humanities by email or by phone at 773-702-1552.

 We recommend submitting application documents as PDF files for the most reliable results.
 The application system will also accept Microsoft Word documents, OpenDocument files, and a few other formats with varying levels of fidelity.
 Regardless of the file format you use, we recommend reviewing your application proof carefully to make sure all documents were successfully added to your file by our system.
 Please note that GRE test scores are not required.

 - 3 letters of recommendation,

 - transcripts for all previous degrees and coursework,

-- TOEFL or IELTS test scores from within the preceding 2 years (if needed to meet the English Language Proficiency Requirement for international students), and
+- TOEFL or IELTS test scores from within the preceding 2 years (if needed to meet the English Language Proficiency Requirement), and

 - an application fee of $90.
 The fee can be waived if it presents a financial hardship, or for members of certain groups.
 Requesting a waiver will not affect the assessment of your application.